 In 2017, the EU adopted Regulation 2017/2158 establishing benchmark levels to reduce the presence of acrylamide in food.
 This regulation requires that food business operators apply mandatory measures to reduce the presence of acrylamide, proportionate to the size and nature of their establishment.
-In November 2019, the Commission adopted Recommendation 2019/1888 recommending that competent authorities in the Member States monitor regularly the presence of acrylamide and its levels in food, in particular in the food listed in the Annex of this Recommendation.
-Over the past years, the Commission has monitored the acrylamide issue with stakeholders with the view to initiate discussions on additional measures.
+In November 2019, the Commission adopted Recommendation 2019/1888 recommending that competent authorities in the Member States regularly monitor the presence of acrylamide and its levels in food, in particular in the food listed in the Annex of this Recommendation.
+In recent years, the Commission has consulted with stakeholders about the acrylamide issue with the view of initiating discussions on additional measures.
 The EU is currently finalizing the process on the establishment of maximum levels of acrylamide in foods for infants and young children.